Advance Parole Travel While I-485 is Pending with USCIS

 DO NOT travel abroad if someone had accrued more than 180 days of unlawful presence in the United States prior to their filing of I-485 applications even if they have an Advance Parole.
 In practice, they can re-enter the United States with the Advance Parole.
 But their departure from the United States will trigger a 3- year or 10-year inadmissible bar to United States, and accordingly, their I-485 application for adjustment of status will eventually get denied by the USCIS unless specified waiver is granted for such inadmissibility.
 Unfortunately, it is extremely difficult to get a waiver.

-With DYgreencard’s combination of high-tech and lawyer review service, we can help you prepare a complete I-485 adjustment of status application package ready to file, including the application for an Advance Parole.
+With DYgreencard.com’s combination of high-tech and lawyer review service, we can help you prepare a complete I-485 adjustment of status application package ready to file, including the application for an Advance Parole.
 We can also help you prepare an application for an Advance Parole alone.
 Learn more if you’d like to file a complete I-485 application, or learn more if you’d like to file a separate application for an Advance Parole.

 2. Immigration Form I-485

-The Form I-485, Application to Register Permanent Residence or Adjust Status, is the petition used to change to an immigrant status.
+The Form I-485, Application to Register Permanent Residence or Adjust Status, is the application used to change to an immigrant status.
 When the Form I-485 is approved by the USCIS, then the applicant can alter their status to that of a lawful permanent resident (LPR), also known as a green card holder.

-However, prior to receiving the green card, a foreign national may need to leave the United States for some reason and might become worried that they will not be able to cross back into the country.
+However, prior to receiving the green card, applicants may need to leave the United States for some reason and might become worried that they will not be able to cross back into the country.
 In such situations, the world traveler with a pending Form I-485 can apply for an AP.
 With AP, persons with a pending green card are making it clear that they have not abandoned their Form I-485 application just because they left the U.S. for a period of time.

 3. Consequence that travel abroad without an Advance Parole

 Depending on I-485 applicants’ immigration status in the United States, traveling abroad without an Advance Parole will result different consequence.
 Generally, if I-485 applicants depart from the U.S. without first obtaining an Advance Parole, they will be deemed as having abandoned the I-485 application for adjustment as of the time of the departure.
-The following applicants fall within the exceptions to the general rule:
+The following applicants fall within the three exceptions to the general rule:

 If applicants have valid H-1/H-4 or L-1/L-2 status in the United States, they are not required to seek an AP to travel abroad as long as they are not in exclusion, deportation, or removal proceedings.
 They may be readmitted to the United States in the same status they maintained at the time of their departure, provided that they are able to demonstrate to the CBP officer at a port of entry that they: